juancalderonx/geeks-castle-tech-interview/README.md

 - Use of Firebase Functions for calculations and automatic updates in the database.
 - Custom Logger configuration for the application.
 - Custom configuration of environment variables for the application.
-- Implementation of design patterns, clean code and good programming practices.s
+- Implementation of design patterns, clean code and good programming practices.
+- The project includes testing of the application's use cases and services.

 I hope this README has been helpful for you to configure and understand the project.
 If you have any questions or problems, feel free to open an issue in the repository.